jonpape/station_ratings/README.md

 Project was developed for CIS 5450 final project.

-Sidenote: the AP calls cst nearly $650 fo ,400+ calls.
+Sidenote: the AP calls cst nearly $650 for 8400+ calls.
 Use at yoron risk.